AGENTS.md

 - Follow repo-local instructions first.

-- Assume the user is an expert engineer; be precise and explicit.
+- Be precise, explicit, and technically rigorous.
+Assume the user is an expert engineer.

 - Priorities (highest first):